-I got married last October.
-I hadn’t been dreaming about my perfect dress and the perfect venue and the perfect flowers since I was old enough to read a women’s magazine, but it was still the perfect day.
+When I got married in October 2014, I hadn’t been dreaming about my perfect dress and the perfect venue and the perfect flowers since I was old enough to read a women’s magazine, but it was still the perfect day.

-My now-husband and I paid for the wedding ourselves and opted to splurge on a Vietnamese honeymoon and save our pennies on the actual wedding day.
-We used tech tools to help keep our costs down, and spent a grand total of $7,000.
+My now-husband and I paid for the wedding ourselves; we opted to splurge on a honeymoon in Vietnam and save our pennies on the actual wedding day.
+We used tech tools to help keep our costs down and spent a grand total of $7,000.

 Compared to the average U.S. wedding cost of $31,213, according to The Knot, we saved a ton of money.
-Here’s how we did it.
+Here’s how we planned our wedding on a budget.

 The Venue: Airbnb